UCLA doctors planned and performed a rare surgery that has helped Myles Honda return to the mat.

 Concerned, his parents had him evaluated by Dr. Ruey-Kang Chang of the David Geffen School of Medicine at UCLA.
 Chang recognized that Myles likely had a circulation problem and referred him to the UCLA Aortic Center.

-There, a comprehensive medical team — including Dr. Hillel Laks, a cardiothoracic surgeon; Dr. Daniel Levi, a pediatric cardiologist at Mattel Children’s Hospital UCLA; and Dr. William Quinones-Baldrich, a vascular surgeon — concluded that Myles’ symptoms were caused by decreased blood flow to his left arm and side.
+There, a comprehensive medical team — including Dr. Hillel Laks, a cardiothoracic surgeon; Dr. Daniel Levi, a pediatric cardiologist at UCLA Mattel Children’s Hospital; and Dr. William Quinones-Baldrich, a vascular surgeon — concluded that Myles’ symptoms were caused by decreased blood flow to his left arm and side.

 Computed tomography (CT) scans revealed the reason: The main artery to Myles’ left arm was not properly connected to the aorta, the main artery from the heart that supplies the body with oxygen-rich blood.
 The scans also showed Myles was born with a narrowed aorta.